Shattering Case Interview Myths with Data

 Notes: Candidates self-report this score immediately after the session is completed.
 Firmsconsulting does not discuss these scores with the candidates nor alter these self-reported scores.

 Candidates who prepared well and performed better had more consistent enjoyment levels in the sessions.
 If they prepared poorly, they experienced frustration at handling the case questions and this was reflected in their “enjoyment” scores.
+Provided the scoring is genuine, poor happiness scores are a lead indicator for burnout in the process.

 Samantha: The low levels of happiness are not surprising.
 Poor preparation led to many mistakes which made the cases difficult to complete.